DiachukVlad/AndroidComposeRouting/README.md

 - ```currentRoute``` It is a StateFlow that holds current route.

 ## Route
-Just a view holder.
+Just a view holder with a name.
 But it also holds the animations.
+Name should be unique because the equality is checked using it.

+## Creating a route
+- ```route(enterTransition, exitTransition, content)``` function.
+Returns delegate.
+It actually creates a singletone route object with lazy logic.
+So it is created only when needed.
+This route has same name as your variale.
+- ```createRoute(name, enterTransition, exitTransition, content)``` function.
+Returns a route.
+Please use it only when you need to pass some data to the route.
+- Also, for creating a route you can extend ```Route``` class.
+In this case route will have name of your class.

 ## EmptyRoute
 Singletone object.
 It is just a screen with a ```Box(Modifier.fillMaxSize())```